 Part of what makes Denali great is that there is only one road into the park.
 Private vehicles are prohibited beyond Mile 15 with the exception of those that are selected in the end-of-the-season Denali Road Lottery.
 Not only does this help to control crowds – which will already be growing smaller as summer wanes – but it also means that the human impact on the park is minimized.
 In Denali, you don’t find people approaching or harassing wildlife in the same way that you do at other parks where visitors have more freedom to move about.
 The limited traffic also ensures that the fragile ecosystems and breathtaking landscapes stay pristine.

 The high season for visitors is mid-June to mid-August, and Denali is a hugely popular stop on most Alaska itineraries.
 You’ll be glad of the extra breathing room if you visit in late August or September.
-You should note, though, that parts of the park road
+You should note, though, that parts of the park road close and other services become limited by mid-September (and earlier if the weather complicates things).
+If you want to explore deep into the park, make sure to visit before the second week after Labor Day.
+More information on park seasons and services can be found here.

 The “Alaskan Big Five” consists of grizzly bears, moose, Dall sheep, wolves, and caribou, all of which can be found in Denali National Park and throughout Alaska.
 Each of these species has evolved to survive the harsh temperatures of an Alaskan winter.
 Thus, the mid-day heat in summer can be enough to send them into higher elevations or cooler, shaded spots where they may be difficult to see.
-As autumn arrives, however, the new chill in the air can result in
+As autumn arrives, however, the new chill in the air can result in increased animal activity regardless of the time of day.

 My closest encounter with Dall sheep, for example, came in the fall when a herd crossed the road right in front of my bus.
 During the summer, they tend to appear only as tiny white specks in the higher reaches of the mountains.
 No binoculars needed this time!